ajbanjara/Wireshark/HowToEdit.md

 1. Create a GitLab account if you don't already have one.

+2. Request access to the [Wiki Editors](https://gitlab.com/wireshark/wiki-editors) group,

+…or…

 2. Send an email to wireshark-dev@wireshark.org with the following format (or something similar):
 ```
 Subject: Wiki editor permission request